aa-cc1/subnetting/README.md

 # Subnetting Scenarios

-In this tutorial is a compliation of subnetting questions/scenarios to divide a network.
+In this tutorial is a compliation of subnetting and binary problems.
 #